 project inputs over the life of project outputs (e.g. construction material)?
-Would weather, current and likely future climate conditions, and related extreme 0 No, weather conditions at ASU events likely affect the maintenance (scheduling and cost) of project site do not require specific scheduling output(s)? for maintenance.
-Performance of Would weather/climate conditions and 0 No, weather/climate project outputs related extreme events likely affect the conditions and performance (e.g. annual power related extreme production) of project output(s) (e.g. events likely affect hydro-power generation facilities) the performance of throughout their design life time? project output(s).
+Would weather, current and likely future climate conditions, and related extreme events likely affect the maintenance (scheduling and cost) of project output(s)?
+No, weather conditions at ASU site do not require specific scheduling for maintenance.
+Performance of project outputs Would weather/climate conditions and related extreme events likely affect the performance (e.g. annual power production) of project output(s) (e.g. hydro-power generation facilities) throughout their design life time?
+No, weather/climate conditions and related extreme events likely affect the performance of project output(s).